marcusr2ML/smw-ai-agent/README.md

 * **agent_transformer_rev_row.py** — Processes pixel rows in reverse order, changing spatial dependency structure
 * **agent_transformer_spiral.py** — Uses a spiral traversal of pixels to encode global spatial structure differently

-Each transformer is paired with a convolutional preprocessing module:
+Each transformer is paired with a convolutional preprocessing module, labeled in respect to the trailing tags.
+Similarly with the double-Q learning agent

 These modules convert raw game frames into structured sequences for transformer input.